 As the title states, for me at least this is my yearly downtime.
-With Christmas, New Years, Birthdays, and chilly weather, I just dont get much riding in.
-I dont like the cold and wont ride when its under about 45 degrees.
-9 months out of the year I ride 110 miles a day just for my commute to work and back.
-Then add in any Chapter events on evenings and weekends and I can quite easily put in 1000 miles a week.
-Since this is my first Harley it will be interesting to see how well the bike holds up mechanically to putting that kind of mileage on it.
-Everyone in my Chapter tells me the 103 is a great engine and should easily run 100k miles without any major issues if any.
+With Christmas, New Years', Birthdays, and chilly weather, I just don't get much riding in.
+I don't like the cold and won't ride when it's under about 45 degrees.
+9 months out of the year my work commute is 110 miles a day.
+Add in any Chapter events on evenings and weekends and I can quite easily put in 1000 miles a week.
+This is my first Harley and it will be interesting to see how well the bike holds up mechanically.
+Everyone in my Chapter tells me the 103 is a great engine and should easily run 100k miles without any major issues.
 Barring routine maintenance of course.
-I havent performed any engine mods outside of the V & H monster rounds.
-I prefer to ride it stock and avoid some of the issues Ive seen that other members have from doing performance upgrades.
-I need long term reliability, not a mean modded machine.
+I haven't performed any engine mods outside of the V & H monster rounds.
+I prefer to ride it stock and avoid some of the issues I've seen that other members have from doing performance upgrades.

-I'm easy on the transmission, not doing burnouts, wheelies (yes, you can do a wheelie on a street glide), or grinding gears so I am confident the tranny should hold out along with the engine.
-Our Chapter does a skills day once a month where we can practice obstacles, 20″ circles, stopping, weaving, etc. Some of the competition riders are pretty hard on their trannies during this.
+I'm easy on the transmission.
+I don't do burnouts, or grind gears so I am confident the tranny should hold out along with the engine.
+Our Chapter does a skills day once a month where we can practice obstacles, 20" circles, stopping, weaving, etc. Some of the competition riders are pretty hard on their trannies during this.
 One of our members burned his tranny out and ended up fusing the clutch plates together during a skills day.
-Feathering the clutch and revving the engine can definately cause issues.
-But this type of riding is not the average daily ride and problems related to skills events are to be expected.
+Feathering the clutch and revving the engine can definitely cause issues.
+This type of riding is not the average daily ride and problems related to skills events are to be expected.

-The first is “Get a battery tender”.
-This is not like a mandated maintenance practice like changing oil (which I will cover next post) but it will save you a LOT of money and hassle by helping to preserve your battery.
-Nothing can be more frustrating than a nice weather break after not riding for a couple weeks than to get geared up, excited, and hop on your bike only to find out the battery is dead from the extreme change in tempurature.
-Cold weather is especially hard on batteries and even more hard on them if the vehicle is outside instead of garaged.
-I am fortunate enough to have a garage large enough to accomodate both of my SUV’s and both bikes.
+Nothing can be more frustrating than a nice weather break after not riding for a couple of weeks than to get geared up and hop on your bike only to find out the battery is dead from the extreme change in temperature.
+Cold weather is especially hard on batteries.
+It's even more hard on them if the vehicle is outside instead of garaged.
+I am fortunate enough to have a garage large enough to accommodate both of my SUVs and both bikes.
 Even so, I use a battery tender.
 I wired an electrical outlet next to where I park my Harley just for the purpose of a tender.
-The tender comes with leads that you connect to your battery with a quick disconnect at the end that you can quickly plug the tender into when you park your bike.
-This way you dont have to connect to the battery every time you want to use the tender.
+The tender comes with leads that you connect to your battery.
+It has a quick disconnect at the end that you can quickly plug the tender into when you park your bike.
+This way you don't have to connect to the battery every time you want to use the tender.

 What does a tender do?
 Good question if you've never used one!
 It provides a trickle charge to your battery as your battery drains due to extreme heat or cold while sitting.
 When the battery is fully charged, the tender stops charging until the battery charge drops again.
 Then it will trickle charge the battery back to full.
 This preserves battery life by not allowing it to drain completely, then charge completely, etc. on and on.
 You can buy them at any cycle shop for around $20 to $30 + dollars.
-Cycle Gear had them on sale during black friday weekend for $9.99!!!
-Now you may say, bleh, so my battery dies.
-Well lets look at that.
+Cycle Gear had them on sale during Black Friday weekend for $9.99!